 They often use pressure sales tactics to try and get someone to buy a product or service.

 If you’d like to keep abreast of the most common doorstep scams and know what to do if your elderly relative has been caught out by a fraudster in this way, you may find Which?
-Elderly Care’s guide on doorstep scams useful.
+Later Life Care’s article on doorstep scams useful.

 Genuine doorstep sellers can also be quite verbally forceful in attempts to sell a product or service.
 If you’re concerned that your elderly relative may have already been mis-sold by a doorstep seller, you can help them to cancel a contract they have changed their mind about, you can use our template letter to cancel a contract made through a sale on the doorstep.